 STANDARD PARENT VISA CATEGORY

-This is this “slow cheap” visa and incurs a lower second Visa Application Charge.
-As of 1 July 2011, the first instalment of AU$2,060.00 total (if lodged offshore) or AU$3,060.00 total (onshore) is payable at the time of lodging the visa application and the second instalment of AU$1,825.00 (each) is payable before the visa is granted.
+This is this “slow cheap” visa and incurs a lower second VAC.
+As of 1 July 2013, the second VAC is AU$1,795 (each), payable before the visa is granted.

 Currently, applications for a Standard Parent visa take around 10-15 years to process from lodgement to queue entry to reaching the top of the queue to decision.